About Stony Brook IRACDA

 The purpose of the NIH IRACDA program is to develop a diverse group of highly trained biomedical and behavioral scientists to address the nation’s biomedical, behavioral and clinical research needs.
-The program promotes consortia between research-intensive institutions (NY-CAPS' RII is Stony Brook University) and partner institutions (NY-CAPS' Partners can be found here) that have a historical mission and a demonstrated commitment to providing training, encouragement and assistance to students from groups underrepresented in the biomedical and behavioral research enterprise of the nation.
+The program promotes consortia between research-intensive institutions (IRACDA's RII is Stony Brook University) and partner institutions that have a historical mission and a demonstrated commitment to providing training, encouragement and assistance to students from groups underrepresented in the biomedical and behavioral research enterprise of the nation.

 - a traditional mentored postdoctoral research experience with